bamos/bamos.github.io/index.md

 ---

 <p style="text-align: justify;">
 Hi!
-I am a member of technical staff in post-training at
+I am a member of technical staff at
 <a href="https://www.reflection.ai/" target="_blank" rel="noopener">Reflection AI</a> in New York City.
 </p>